CHIMPY REVIEWS

 review

-it had like 2 jokes that made me laugh a little. which is impressive. i've seen many movies and heard many jokes. normally i don't find many jokes funny.
+it had a couple of jokes that made me laugh, which is impressive. i've seen many movies and heard a lot of jokes. normally i don't find many jokes funny.

 pacing was fast. like, extremely fast (and this wasn't a short movie), to a point i can only describe as 'tiktok explore page' pacing, and i'm not a fan of the marvel tier multiverse trend. but i enjoyed the story a lot.